See all > Living & wellness

-Grocery shopping is essential, but visiting a crowded grocery store negates your efforts at social distancing.
+Grocery shopping is essential, but visiting a crowded grocery store negates your efforts to physical distance.
 Peak hours for business at grocery stores are 4pm-6pm on weekdays, and afternoons on weekends.
 Try to shop outside of these hours so you can maintain your distance from other shoppers.

 Avoid touching surfaces

 Touching a contaminated surface and then touching your face is a major way COVID-19 spreads.
 Grocery store surfaces are especially risky — there’s no telling how many people touch them throughout the day.
 Try not to touch any surfaces when you’re out grocery shopping.
 Either wear disposable gloves, or use a cloth or your shirt sleeve to pick up items.
 Make sure you avoid touching your face when outside your home.